uviclibraries/podcasting/index.md

 - the pros and cons of free and paid podcast publishing services

 In this workshop, **participants will learn to do the following:**
-- to record high-quality audio using a USB-connected microphone
+- record high-quality audio using a USB-connected microphone
-- to trim and split recorded audio
+- trim and split recorded audio
-- how to create voiceovers
+- create voiceovers
-- how to fade audio in and out in separate audio tracks
+- fade audio in and out in separate audio tracks
-- to use a free podcasting publishing service
+- use a free podcasting publishing service
-- to publish a stand-alone audio interview or recording
+- publish a stand-alone audio interview or recording
-- OPTIONAL: Use Zoom to record remote interviews
+- OPTIONAL: use Zoom to record remote interviews

 [Image credit](https://www.flickr.com/photos/abletoven/3223086466)